eliahderechte/batch-for-boredom/README.md

 ## Compability
 It should be working on Windows 10, 8 and 7 without major problems, due to simple coding and not using complex commands which were added later on. <br/>
 There may be partially malfunctions, but all in all, it should be working. <br/>

+## Requirements
+Python3.10 and required Modules for Tool Nr.
+13, 14, 15, 18 <br/>
+Git